dapr/docs/howto/secrets-scopes/README.md

         defaultAcess: deny
 ```

-Following the instructions [here](../configure-k8s/README.md), for the application that needs to be deined access to the Kubernetes secret store, add the following annotation.
+For applications that need to be deined access to the Kubernetes secret store, follow [these instructions](../configure-k8s/README.md), and add the following annotation to the application pod.

 ```yaml
 dapr.io/config: appconfig